Azure/eno/docs/synthesis.md

 # Synthesis

-Eno uses short-lived synthesizer pods to synthesize compositions.
+Eno uses short-lived pods to synthesize compositions using any process that implements the [KRM function API](https://github.com/kubernetes-sigs/kustomize/blob/master/cmd/config/docs/api-conventions/functions-spec.md)
-This process and its results are often referred to as `synthesis` (not necessarily in a [Hegelian sense](https://en.wikipedia.org/wiki/Dialectic)).
+This process and its results are referred to as `synthesis`.

 ## Dispatch